Halooo/mdmkep-slides/README.md

+# The Slides

+The slide show is hosted on https://mdmkep-slides.herokuapp.com/

+Visit the page with both your smartphone and a browser.
+Thanks to Websocket, you can controll the slideshow remotely with swipe motions on the phone screen.

 # React

 React is a declarative, component-based library for building user interfaces.
 Combined with Redux, it is an MVVM framework for front-end developing.